 As we wrote about here, the detriment of taking breaks is surprisingly large.
 Students who do not take breaks achieve 50% higher score increases (6 points as opposed to 4 points on the ACT) than those who do take breaks.
 Thus, breaks in-between tests can cause students to yo-yo: they improve but then regress back to where they were originally, improve and then regress, etc, which makes it look like they were not improving.

 Most problems in life have the same solution: hard-work.
 The SAT and ACT are no exception.
 The more students practice, the less variance there is in their scores.
 In foot races, the experienced runners have more predictable times.
 The same holds true on the SAT and ACT: the more experienced test takers are less likely to panic and more likely, because of practice, to execute with consistency.
-Additionally, the more topics a student learns, the less variance in scores because they know more and more of even the infrequently tested topics.
-For example, the Math Level 2 SAT subject test assesses students from a pool of 200 different Math topics.
-But there are only 50 questions on the exam.
-Thus, one test looks very different from the next, and I have seen students have 100 point swings in score from one test to the next at the beginning of their prep.
-However, as they learn more and more topics, their scores rise and become more consistent as their knowledge base rises and eliminates more and more unknown topics.
+And, the more topics a student learns, the less variance in scores because they know more and more of even the infrequently tested topics.
+Finally, students should plan to take the tests multiple times; in the event they have a bad day, a test that does not fit their content knowledge, or get unlucky with an unfavorable curve, they will want to have multiple opportunities to instead have a good day, with a test that fits them well, and a generous curve.

 The key to success in life is hard-work.
 The same is true on standardized tests.
-With practice and quality prep, students can mitigate the likelihood of bad days and bad tests.
-And, even if they have one of the latter, quality prep is guaranteed to pay off in the long-term.
+With practice and quality prep, even if a student has an unlucky test, they will succeed in the long-run — as hard-workers always do.